nihalpasham/rustBoot-book/src/architecture.md

 For a high-level overview, you can think of rustBoot as operating in 2 independent stages.

-- **Pre-handover stage:** represents a stage after power-on and BootROM execution i.e. a stage where `rustBoot` has full `execution control`.
+- **Pre-handover stage:** post power-on, the BootROM (or some other intermediate-stage bootloader) executes and hands control over to `rustBoot`.
+This is a stage where `rustBoot` has full `execution control`.
 - **Post-handover stage:** firmware has begun executing and has complete `execution control`.
+Firmware uses a couple `rustBoot` dependencies to trigger and confirm updates.

 ## Pre-handover stage:

 - rustBoot provides a minimal hardware abstraction layer for a wide range of ARM microcontrollers (STM32, Nordic, Microchip etc.) and microprocessors (rpi4, NXP etc.).
-The HAL allows peripherals drivers to initialize requiste hardware such as flash memories, UART controllers, GPIO pins etc.
+The HAL allows peripherals drivers to initialize requisite hardware such as flash memories, UART controllers, GPIO pins etc.
 - an optional software-based crypto library in-case you dont need (or use) dedicated crypto hardware.
 - rustBoot's core-bootloader houses all of the `actual boot-logic` such as
   - firmware image `intergrity and authenticity verification` via digital signatures